Mission Statement:

 Mandy Gerstenbrand, Board Member - Treasurer

 Mandy joined the board of NPM Detroit as the treasurer in 2017.
 She has over 20 years of experience in music ministry as a choir member, cantor, and instrumentalist.
-When she’s not involved in music, she’s busy with her three children, Kate (15), David (10), and Andrew (8), who keep her occupied with cross-country, robotics, hockey, and various school activities.
-Mandy has volunteered at their schools and served on PTA boards at both the unit and Council levels for the past 12 years.
+When she’s not involved in music, she’s busy with her three children, Kate (18), David (13), and Andrew (11), who keep her occupied with robotics, hockey, marching band and various school activities.
+Mandy has volunteered at their schools and served on PTA boards at the unit, Council and state level for the past 15 years.

 Kelly Rizzo-McLain, Board Member

 Kelly Rizzo-McLain is a professional pianist and vocalist and has worked as a liturgical musician and choir director in the Archdiocese of Detroit and the Diocese of Lansing since 2010.
-She has served as director of music at Resurrection Parish in Canton, St. Joseph Parish in Dexter (Diocese of Lansing) and currently serves at Sacred Heart Parish in Dearborn.
+She has served as director of music at Resurrection Parish in Canton, St. Joseph Parish in Dexter (Diocese of Lansing), Sacred Heart Parish in Dearborn, and currently serves at St. Thomas a’Becket in Canton.
 During her undergraduate studies, she was the accompanist at Bread of Life Lutheran Church in Hudsonville, Michigan and at St. Luke’s University Parish in Allendale, Michigan.
-During her time in the Diocese of Lansing, Kelly sat on the Board of Directors for the Lansing Chapter of NPM and also served on the Diocesan Worship Commission.
-She has also worked as an accompanist for local choirs throughout the Metro Detroit area, including BeckRidge Chorale in Plymouth, Michigan.
-Kelly has also enjoyed organizing and performing with local musicians at the Sacred Heart Summer Concert Series.
-In addition to her work as music director, she maintains a small studio of private piano students.
+She has also worked as an accompanist for local choirs throughout the Metro Detroit area, including BeckRidge Chorale and Harmony Singers in Plymouth, Michigan.
+In addition to her work as music director, pianist and vocalist, she maintains a small studio of private piano and voice students.
+She also currently serves on the board of directors for the Detroit chapter of the National Association of Pastoral Musicians.

 Amy Righi, Board Member